Stock Car Racing (magazine)

-Stock Car Racing (SCR) was founded in the U.S. in May 1966 The magazine is based in Concord, North Carolina.
+Stock Car Racing (SCR) was founded in the United States in May 1966 The magazine is based in Concord, North Carolina.

 The monthly magazine ceased publication in 2008.
 As of April 2009, the website was still active.

 History

 Stock Car Racing was launched in May 1966.
 At the time, Jim Davis was publishing a drag racing magazine called Super Stock, so with the existing production staff, the printer, and the distribution network already in place, Jim Davis was planning to add a second magazine to his business.

 It was Dick Williford who suggested that Davis start a magazine on stock car racing, because no other magazine had devoted full coverage to stock cars.
 Jim Davis recalled, "Speed Sport News was about it....
 Some of the general automotive magazines like Motor Trend would have occasional articles about stock car racing...".
 However, there was no magazine, at the time, devoted exclusively to stock car racing.

 So Jim Davis and business associate John "Monk" Reynolds, following the suggestion from Dick Williford, began Stock Car Racing in May 1966.
 The first issue, on the cover, showed a picture with defending NASCAR champion Ned Jarrett and another cover photo of racer Curtis Turner (1924–1970).

 The magazine had limited success in the first years.
 Jim Davis noted, "It was extremely difficult, because NASCAR didn't want anything to do with us.
 They didn't like the idea of outsiders coming in and, in their opinion, making a profit off of their shows."
 Jim Davis met with NASCAR officials to arrange an agreement; he noted, "Monk and I called NASCAR and asked for a meeting so we could explain to them what we were going to do.
 They eventually had Monk and me down there [to Daytona], essentially to have a meeting about what we were doing."
 Regardless, NASCAR was still not very receptive to the idea of a publication covering the sport, and Davis said that the press credentials were sometimes difficult to obtain because of that mindset.

 The magazine persevered, however, by the tactics of staffing the big NASCAR races with an on-site photographer and publishing the related stories as written by local newspaper writers.